jorgenschaefer/elpy/docs/introduction.rst

 In order to use all the features (such as navigation with ``M-.``), you'll need to install some python libraries:::

-  sudo apt install python3-jedi black autopep8 yapf
+  sudo apt install python3-jedi black python3-autopep8 yapf3 python3-yapf

 Manually from Melpa